rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 This document details the architectural design of the Piece.Core of the Piece graphics engine.
 For an overview of the engine's multi-layered architecture and its guiding philosophy of **Modular Component Architecture**, please refer to the [Piece Engine General Design Document](../OVERVIEW.md).

-Implemented in **C++**, this layer will act as a high-performance orchestrator between the low-level C++ backend (WAL/RAL) and the Piece.Framework (C#), where game logic will reside.
-Its main objective is to abstract the complexity of the backend, provide a rich and optimized API, and manage essential resources for scene rendering, offering it efficiently to the C# layer.
+Implemented in **C++**, this layer will act as a high-performance orchestrator between the low-level C++ implementations (WAL/RAL) and the Piece.Framework (C#), where game logic will reside.
+Its main objective is to abstract the complexity of the low-level implementations, provide a rich and optimized API, and manage essential resources for scene rendering, offering it efficiently to the C# layer.

 ## 2. Responsibilities of the Piece.Core (C++)